codership/documentation/galeracluster/source/documentation/crash-recovery.rst

    $ systemctl start mysql@bootstrap.service

 .. note:: Even though you bootstrap from the most advanced node, the other nodes have a lower sequence number.
-They will still have to join via the full SST because the Galera Cache is not retained on restart.
+They will still have to join through the full SST, as the Galera Cache is not retained on restart.
           For this reason, it is recommended to stop writes to the cluster before its full shutdown, so that all nodes can stop at the same position.
 See also :ref:`pc.recovery <pc.recovery>`.